LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

 # ArticleBrowserWidget and ArticleSearchBoxWidget
-By this time the ShopDemo only displays a headline.
-It provides no functionalities for user interaction.
-To change this we extend the ArticleBrowserWidget to display a list of articles and allow to selecting one.
-The selected article will be shown by the ArticleTeaserWidget which we will implement in next chapter.
-The ArticleBrowserWidget gets the list with the articles from the ArticleSearchBoxWidget.
+By this time the ShopDemo only displays a headline and allows no user interaction.
+To change this we extend the ArticleBrowserWidget to display a list of articles and allow the selection of one article.
+In our example application the selected article will be displayed in detail by the ArticleTeaserWidget and the list of articles is received from the ArticleSearchBoxWidget, which will both be introduced in later.

 ## Integration into the Application
 ![Step 1](img/step1.png)